Black Sea: Integrated Marine Management

 (2) The list of members in this panel was, at the time when the programme was published, not final.

-(3) All seascapes along the Atlantic Sea, from Portugal in the south to Norway and Svalbard in the north, although being part of – and/or being within the sphere of interest of – European countries, are not addressed.
+(3) All seascapes along the Atlantic Sea, from Portugal to Norway and Svalbard, although being part of – and/or being within the sphere of interest of – European countries, are not addressed.
 A main reason for this may be that the seascapes along the Atlantic Sea historically and culturally are located within the spheres of interest of countries in Europe, while the situation in the selected seas are less clear in this respect.